calacademy-research/intensity-plot/app/README.md

 ### `npm start`

+This runs the app as an React generated single page in a browser.
+The URL is "http://localhost:3000".

+### `npm run start-both`

+This runs the React client page inside an Electron brwoser window.

+### `npm run satrt-electron`

-This runs the app in the development mode.<br>
+This runs the Electron app but does not trigger the React code generation.

 ### `npm test`